Biomedical Informatics Program

 To provide academic excellence in educating leaders in health information technology in the United States and internationally.

-The program provides a course of study leading to the degree of Master of Science in Biomedical Informatics that will lead to:
+The Biomedical Informatics Program provides a course of study for the degree of Master of Science in Biomedical Informatics that will lead to:

 - the use of informatics to improve the performance of health providers and the health care system in order to.